 Insight 3 – Reinforced connection: The response of the community influenced the actions of the organisation during and following the disaster, reinforcing the shared sense of identify between the stakeholders.
 This influenced the behaviours of external stakeholders who invested in supporting the organisation in their recovery efforts as they were perceived as a key contributor to the community.

 The research provides a case study of how individuals’, organisations’, and communities’ sense of shared identity is linked to the speed and support that organisations provide during and following natural disasters.
 Beyond insights about the role of shared identity during a crisis, this research points to the pivotal role an organisation can play in fostering connection between stakeholders.
 Given the trend towards fracture and polarisation of communities around the world, this research suggests that organisations which step up during a crisis can help to facilitate inclusion in the longer term.

 Key takeaways include:

 With the increasing frequency and intensity of natural disasters there is a growing expectation that organisations will play visible and important roles in disaster recovery within communities.
 This research highlights the important link between a shared community identity and disaster recovery, and the influence on community resilience.
 It also points to the pivotal role organisations can play in fostering connections between diverse stakeholders in the longer term and building more inclusive communities.

 To read the full article see: Battaglia, M., Zhou, S. and Frey, M. (2019).
 Linking inside and outside: “identity” in crisis situations.
 Journal of Organisational Change Management, 32(4), pp.457-472.

-Grace is an Analyst in our Human Capital Consulting division in Perth.
+Grace is a Consultant in our Human Capital Consulting division in Perth.
 She is passionate about promoting Diversity & Inclusion in the workplace, advocating the value of inclusive leadership in fostering collaboration and enhancing productivity.